 Perhaps you’ve been looking for the motivation to finally commit to learning a new language, or maybe you just want to improve the skills you learned in the classroom.
 Either way, living and studying abroad in Germany will be the perfect chance to solidify your German language skills.

 For students wanting to learn German from native speakers, there are websites like Lingoda that offer 24/7 online classes for a small fee.
+For the more self-motivated student, there are many great apps, such as Tandem and Duolingo, that will help you learn German in your own time outside the classroom.

 Why should you learn German?
 Although many Germans can communicate with international students using English, your experience is bound to be more personal if you’re able to communicate with the citizens of your host country in their native language.